Jobs-to-be-Done Prompts: 12 Templates for JTBD Interviews and Statements

 12. JTBD interview transcript analyzer

 Below: a 60-min JTBD interview transcript.
-Extract: trigger, alternatives considered, decision criteria, the moment of "I have to find something", and the expected outcome.
+Extract: trigger, alternatives considered, decision criteria, the moment of "I have to find something now", and the expected outcome.
+Note any of the four forces the customer voiced.
 Output as a structured 1-page summary.

 {paste}